chthal/testanything.github.io/producers.md

 > Gambas is an open source programming language and rapid application development system (RAD)
 > which empowers a programmer to create a great variety of programs:  From simple scripts and command line applications,
-> server daemons up to large GUI aplications in Gambas Basic under Linux.
+> server daemons up to large GUI applications in Gambas Basic under Linux.
 >
 > *From [gambaswiki.org](http://gambaswiki.org/)*